dristi211/DristisBooksStore/DristisBooksStore/README.txt

-So changed the default project from DristisBooksStore to correct default project .DataAccess and run again now it succeessfully run and there is no build error :) the new migration file name entry 20231101155418_AddDefaultIdentityMigration.cs 20231101155418_AddDefaultIdentityMigration.Designer.cs
+So changed the default project from DristisBooksStore to correct default project .DataAccess and run again now it succeessfully run and there is no build error :) the first new migration file name entry 20231101155418_AddDefaultIdentityMigration.cs 20231101155418_AddDefaultIdentityMigration.Designer.cs